Genocides in history (World War I through World War II): Armenians

 The genocide began on 24 April 1915, when Ottoman authorities arrested some 250 Armenian intellectuals and community leaders in Constantinople.
 Thereafter, the Ottoman military uprooted Armenians from their homes and forced them to march hundreds of miles, without food or water, to the desert of what is now Syria.
 The Armenians were massacred regardless of their age or gender, with rape and other acts of sexual abuse being commonplace.
 The majority of Armenian diaspora communities were founded as a result of these events.
 Mass killings continued to be committed by the Republic of Turkey during the Turkish–Armenian War phase of the Turkish War of Independence.

 Modern Turkey succeeded the Ottoman Empire in 1923 and since then, it has denied the fact that a genocide occurred.
-In recent years, it has resisted calls to acknowledge the crime by scholars, countries and international organizations.
+In recent years, it has resisted calls to acknowledge the crime by scholars, countries and international organisations.